 2019 saw the world premiere of Tmesis for Symphony Orchestra, performed by the BBCSO at the Dubai Opera House at the BBC Proms Opening night and was excited to be commissioned by the London Symphony Orchestra again to perform Tuqus for multi ability orchestra conducted by Sir Simon Rattle which was shortlisted for an Ivor Composer Award in 2020, a London Sinfonietta commission and a piece for Studio Dan, commissioned by the MusikProtokol festival in Gratz.

-Bushra has two operas under her belt - both with women’s stories at the centre - Silk Moth (2015) about ‘honour’ killings and Woman at Point Zero Opera (2021/22), commissioned by LOD Musiektheater and premiering at Aix en Provence Opera Festival in July 2022, set to tour Belgium's cities in April 2023, Luxembourg and London's Royal Opera House in June 2023.
+Bushra has two operas under her belt - both with women’s stories at the centre - Silk Moth (2015) about ‘honour’ killings and Woman at Point Zero Opera (2021/22), commissioned by LOD Musiektheater and premiered at Aix en Provence Opera Festival in July 2022, touring Belgium's cities in April 2023 as part of All Arias Festival, Luxembourg, Valencia, and London's Royal Opera House in June 2023.
+Woman at Point Zero won the Fedora Prize for Opera Innovation in 2020 as well as the Music Theatre Now Prize 2023.
+Next performances are at the Vienna Festival (Wiener Festwochen) where Bushra will be one of the featured composers at Akademie Zweite Moderne with a performance by Klangforum Wien in June.

 Bushra enjoys teaching composition at all levels.
 Research areas include contemporary composition, cross-arts and cross cultural collaborations and the integration of composition and improvisation.
 She currently teaches at Royal College of Music Junior Department.
 She has also mentored on young composer schemes including Tŷ Cerdd (Wales), National Concert Hall Ireland Creative Lab Programme and NonClassical Associate Composers Scheme (London) and is co-director of The Alternative Conservatoire.